cogment/cogment-doc/src/cogment/cogment-api-guide.md

     }
     ```

-## Pre trial hook
+## Pre-trial hook

-When starting a trial from a controller an instance of the message type defined in [`trial.config_type`](./cogment-api-reference/cogment-yaml.md#trial) can be provided.
-This instance is then passed to the registered **Pre trial hooks** defined in `trial.pre_hooks`.
+When starting a trial from a controller an instance of the message type defined in [`trial:config_type`](./cogment-api-reference/cogment-yaml.md#trial) can be provided.
+This instance is then passed to the registered **Pre trial hooks** when the Orcehstrator was started.
 The role of these hooks is to fully parametrize the trial based on the provided config.
-To achieve that, they can modify the default trial params defined in the [`cogment.yaml`](./cogment-api-reference/cogment-yaml.md#trial-params) file to set the parameters of the environment (i.e. its endpoint, implementation name & configuration), the number and parameters of the participant actors (i.e. their name, class, endpoint, implementation name & configuration) as well as additional parameters for the trial.
-The pre trial hook can therefore be used to dynamically configure trials, to act as a service endpoint registry, or a load balancer.
+To achieve that, they can modify the default trial params defined in the [parameters](./cogment-api-reference/parameters.md) to specify the environment (i.e. its endpoint, implementation name & configuration), the number and parameters of the participant actors (i.e. their name, class, endpoint, implementation name & configuration) as well as additional parameters for the trial.
+The pre-trial hook can therefore be used to dynamically configure trials, to act as a service endpoint registry, or a load balancer.

-Pre trial hook implementations are registered in the same way the environment or actor implementation are and follow the same _session_ pattern.
+Pre-trial hook implementations are registered in the same way the environment or actor implementation are and follow the same _session_ pattern.

 ```python
 async def my_pre_trial_hook(pre_hook_session):